-“The NEB has an obligation to protect information and documents as required by the law and existing security policies.
+“The CER has an obligation to protect information and documents as required by the law and existing security policies.
 Relevant laws and policies include the National Energy Board Act (sections 16.1 and 16.2), Security Organization and Administration Standard, Privacy Act, and Access to Information Act”.

 - Date modified: